vuejs/v2.vuejs.org/src/v2/guide/index.md

 })
 ```

-Now we can pass the todo into each repeated component using `v-bind`:
+Now you can pass the todo into each repeated component using `v-bind`:

 ``` html
 <div id="app-7">